CARA-ch/ch-emed-epr/input/pagecontent/document_pre.md

 ## Specifications

+### Multiple entries

+A prescription document can contain multiple medication requests.

+A single document SHALL NOT prescribe multiple times the same treatment (i.e. SHALL NOT target multiple times the same treatment plan entry; the same medication COULD be prescribed multiple times in different treatments).

 ### Prescription validity period

 The prescription validity period (`MedicationRequest.dispenseRequest.validityPeriod.(start|end)`) indicates the period over which the prescription can be dispensed (NOT the period over which the medication is to be taken by the patient).